doc-detective/doc-detective.github.io/docs/get-started/tutorials/record-video.md

 # Record video

-This example fills in all of the fields on the Watson and Holmes Intake Form, while capturing a video record.
+This example fills in all the fields on the Watson and Holmes Intake Form, while capturing a video record.

 To run the test:

-1. Download the TestExamples Zip file and expand doc-detective-tutorials on your local drive.
+1. Download the [TestExamples.zip](./TestExamples.zip) file and expand it on your local drive.
 2. In a terminal window, navigate to the `TestExamples` directory.
 3. Start your local server.